 The ruins of the mosque, and the houses of the Arab village around it, can be seen on the east side of the modern road that crosses Tel Beth Shemesh.
 To the west side of the road is an open area of the mound, with sections of archaeological trenches.
 You can easily park on the side of the road, walk up to the ancient ruins and imagine your are back to the Biblical times.

-The photo section is ordered "counter clockwise", starting from the northeast section.
+The remainder of the photo section is ordered “counter clockwise”, starting from the northeast section.

 The north-east section of the city is seen in this picture.
 The traces of the buildings and walls are the result of three cycles of archaeological excavations.
 An elaborate system of fortifications was unearthed here, with a massive casemate wall and a large tower in front of the wall.